Dokapon: Games

 The first entry in the series, Kessen!
 Dokapon Oukoku IV: Densetsu no Yuusha Tachi, was developed and published by Asmik Ace Entertainment for the Super Famicom in 1993.
 A remake, Dokapon Journey, was developed by Suzak Inc. for Nintendo DS in 2008.

 A sequel, Dokapon 3・2・1 – Arashi o Yobu Yuujou, was developed and published by Asmik Ace Entertainment for the Super Famicom in 1994.
 A remake, Dokapon Kingdom, was developed by Sting Entertainment for the PlayStation 2 in 2007, and for Wii in 2008.

 A spin-off, Dokapon Gaiden: Honoo no Audition, was developed by Earthly Soft and published by Asmik Ace Entertainment for the Super Famicom and Satellaview in 1995.

 The third main game, Dokapon Ikari no Tekken, was developed and published by Asmik Ace Entertainment for the PlayStation in 1998.

 An action role-playing spin-off, Dokapon?!
 Millennium Quest, was developed and published by Asmik Ace Entertainment for the Game Boy Color in 2000.

 The first game in the series to be released outside Japan was the 2001 action role-playing spin-off Dokapon: Monster Hunter, developed and published by Asmik Ace Entertainment for the Game Boy Advance.

 The fourth main entry, Dokapon DX: Wataru Sekai wa Oni Darake, was developed and published by Asmik Ace Entertainment for the GameCube in 2003, and for the PlayStation 2 in 2004.

 The fifth main entry, Dokapon the World, was co-developed by Asmik Ace Entertainment and Sting Entertainment, and published by Asmik Ace Entertainment for the PlayStation 2 in 2004.

 A mobile game, Dokapon Quest!, was released in 2011 by Silicon Studio for the service Mobage.

 After 9 years of dormancy, Sting Entertainment revived the series with a collaboration with Aquaplus’ visual novel Utawarerumono, Dokapon Up!
 Mugen no Roulette; it was released for Nintendo Switch and PlayStation 4 in Japan in 2020.

 A remaster of Dokapon Kingdom titled Dokapon Kingdom: Connect, was released on Nintendo Switch and Windows in 2023.
-It featured a new multiplayer mode and several new job classes.
+It featured a new multiplayer mode.

 A remaster of Dokapon Ikari no Tekken, was released for Nintendo Switch in Japan in 2024, with a worldwide release for Windows under the title Dokapon!
 Sword of Fury scheduled for 2025.